Smallpox vaccine: Safety

-Vaccinia is infectious, which improves its effectiveness, but causes serious complications for people with impaired immune systems (for example chemotherapy and AIDS patients) or history of eczema, and pregnant women.
+Vaccinia is infectious, which improves its effectiveness, but causes serious complications for people with impaired immune systems (for example chemotherapy and AIDS patients, those with a history of eczema, pregnant women, and those with transplanted organs).
 It is also not recommended for anyone who lives with someone who belongs to any of the aforementioned groups.
 According to the US Centers for Disease Control and Prevention (CDC), "within 3 days of being exposed to the virus, the vaccine might protect you from getting the disease.
 If you still get the disease, you might get much less sick than an unvaccinated person would.
 Within 4 to 7 days of being exposed to the virus, the vaccine likely gives you some protection from the disease.
 If you still get the disease, you might not get as sick as an unvaccinated person would."

 In May 2007, the Vaccines and Related Biological Products Advisory Committee (VRBPAC) of the US Food and Drug Administration (FDA) voted unanimously that a new live virus vaccine produced by Acambis, ACAM2000, is both safe and effective for use in persons at high risk of exposure to smallpox virus.
 However, due to the high rate of serious adverse effects, the vaccine will only be made available to the CDC for the Strategic National Stockpile.
 ACAM2000 was approved for medical use in the United States in August 2007.

+Third-generation vaccines either have highly diminished ability to replicate (LC16) or are unable to replicate at all (MVA), improving their safety profiles.
+The former has been found safe in people with well-controlled HIV, but was not tried in immunocompromised people due to replication concerns.
+The latter is considered safe for immunocompromised people by the US CDC,.